MH15/matthall.codes/posts/imp-03-modules/index.md

 ## Design

 I didn't have many opinions on the module system going in, but I new I wanted it to further the main goal of the Imp language, *to support programmer confidence*.
-This meant that all imports and exports needed to be type-checked and valdiated at compile time and designed in a way that will support dot-autocomplete in the future.
+This meant that all imports and exports needed to be type-checked and validated at compile time and designed in a way that will support dot-autocomplete in the future.
 I am a fan of file-based modules (think an implicit namespace) in the format most popular with NodeJS modules.
-Several people helped me design the syntax for import statements that fulfil the above goals.
+Several people helped me design the syntax for import statements that fulfill the above goals.

 ### Imports